 The General Plan Update (GPU) is an opportunity for all Oaklanders to work together to create a visionary blueprint for the future of the City over the next two decades, shaped by the City's commitment to intentionally integrate principles of fairness and justice into all City policies.
-The update will occur in two phases, guided by a set of core principles rooted in equity:
+The General Plan Update will occur in two phases, guided by a set of core principles rooted in equity:

-Phase I includes the update of the Housing and Safety Elements of the General Plan; creation of the City's first Environmental Justice Element; associated amendments to other Elements of the General Plan, along with Zoning Code and map updates; Racial Equity Impact Analysis, California Environmental Quality Act

-(CEQA) review; and an Industrial Land Use Policy.
-Phase I is anticipated to be completed by early 2023.

-Phase II includes the update of the Land Use and Transportation Element (LUTE); Open Space, Conservation, and Recreation Element (OSCAR); Noise Element; and the development of a new Infrastructure and Facilities Element.
+- Phase I includes the update of the Housing and Safety Elements; creation of the City's first Environmental Justice Element; associated amendments to other Elements, along with Zoning Code and map updates; Racial Equity Impact Analysis, California Environmental Quality Act (CEQA) review; and an Industrial Land Use Study.
+Phase I of the General Plan Update is anticipated to be completed by early 2023. - Phase II includes the update of the Land Use and Transportation Element (LUTE); Open Space, Conservation, and Recreation Element (OSCAR); Noise Element; and the development of a new Infrastructure and Facilities Element.
 Phase II work also includes zoning updates and CEQA review.
 The Phase I process will help inform the components of Phase II.
-Phase II is anticipated to be completed by mid-2025.
+Phase II of the General Plan Update is anticipated to be completed by mid-2025.